 The ACMS controls the administrative configuration exchange with partner MC system(s) and manages at the same time the interaction with the relevant MC service server entities within the primary MC system.

-Editor's note: This functional model is a baseline approach, and further refinements will be required.

 7.3.1.3 Functional entities description

 - Supports requests from the ACMC that result in exchanges with the partner MC system to share administrative configurations and information.